0xOrion3/0xOOO-Flask-Application/README.md

+# 0xOOO 3D Tech Room Site
-# Built a flask app to test implementation of model viewer.
+Built a flask app to test implementation of model viewer.